milesbxf/BatCoach/README.md

 #BatCoach
-BatCoach is a web app for managing a virtual online cricket team on [Battrick](http://www.battrick.org/), tracking stats and player attributes.
-Data is parsed from HTML files saved from the Battrick website and maintained in a database.
+A full stack web app for managing a virtual online cricket team on [Battrick.org](www.battrick.org), tracking stats and player attributes.
+Data is parsed from HTML files saved from the Battrick.org website and maintained in a database.
+The Python backend is powered by CherryPy, which imports HTML files uploaded from the frontend.
+PyQuery is used to retrieve relevant information from the HTML, and data is stored in a SQLite database with access mediated by SQLAlchemy.
+The frontend is powered by AngularJS.
+I first experimented with using Java EE/Spring for the backend was, and whilst it is an elegant and powerful framework I decided it was too heavyweight for my purposes.

 ##Release plan
 - v0.1 - imports players and club information from a selectable local directory or file upload.
 Tracks player attributes and highlights training 'pops' (attribute increases), records club information and tracks leagues and league positions.